maxzfan/dag/backend/prompt_journal.md

 - explicit request to automate/monitor/alert ("set up alerts", "monitor", "automate", "notify")

 Output rules:
 - For normal journaling: return ONLY bullet points.
 No JSON.
 No code fences.
 No extra commentary.
-Do NOT include any extra text besides the bullet points.
+Do NOT include any extra text besides the bullet
 - For problems: return ONLY a single JSON object fenced in ```json with this schema:
 ```json
 {